Dynamic access pricing control for fair and stable resource sharing: A single price-responsive class

 \subsection{The domain of attraction}

-As we have seen from our local stability analysis, under Assumption~\ref{ass:alphaprops}, there is always an asymptotically stable fixed point $x_1^*=(R_1^*,q_1^*)$ with $0< q_1^* < q_m$.
-We now aim to provide some estimates for the domain of attraction of this fixed point.
-Recall that the domain of attraction is defined as the set of initial conditions from which the trajectory converges to the fixed point, i.e. we have
+As we have seen from our local stability analysis, under Assumption~\ref{ass:alphaprops}, there is always an asymptotically stable fixed point $x^s=(R^s,q^s)$ with $0< q^s < q_m$.
+We now aim to provide some analytical insights into the domain of attraction of this fixed point.
+Recall that the domain of attraction is defined as the set of initial conditions $\mathcal{A}(x^s)$ from which the trajectory $\varphi(t;x)$ converges to the fixed point, i.e. we have